Buddhist cuisine: Other restrictions

-In addition to the ban on garlic, practically all Mahayana monastics in China, Korea, Vietnam and Japan specifically avoid eating strong-smelling plants, traditionally asafoetida, shallot, mountain leek and Chinese onion, which together with garlic are referred to as wǔ hūn (五葷, or 'Five Acrid and Strong-smelling Vegetables') or wǔ xīn (五辛 or 'Five Spices') as they tend to excite senses.
-This is based on teachings found in the Brahmajala Sutra, the Surangama Sutra and the Lankavatara Sutra.
+In addition to the ban on garlic, practically all Mahayana monastics in China, Korea, Vietnam and Japan specifically avoid eating strong-smelling plants, traditionally asafoetida, shallot, mountain leek and Chinese onion, which together with garlic are referred to as wǔ hūn (五葷, or 'Five Acrid, pungent and Strong-smelling Vegetables') or wǔ xīn (五辛 or 'Five Spices') as they tend to excite senses.
+This is based on teachings found in the Brahmajala Sutra, the Surangama Sutra and the Lankavatara Sutra, and Traditional Chinese medicine.
 In modern times this rule is often interpreted to include other vegetables of the onion genus, as well as coriander.
 The origin of this additional restriction is from the Indic region and can still be found among some believers of Hinduism and Jainism.
+Unlike meat, avoiding these foods is not about killing life.
+Instead, Buddhists believe the strong flavors can stir up passion, irritability, and imbalance, which interfere with inner calm and the mind.
+Because these foods are considered overstimulating, some traditions recommend avoiding them, especially for meditation practice.

 The consumption of non-vegetarian food by strict Buddhists is also subject to various restrictions.
 As well as the aforementioned "triply clean meat" rule followed by Theravada monks, nuns, and some lay Buddhists, many Chinese Buddhists avoid the consumption of beef, large animals, and exotic species.
 Some Buddhists abstain from eating offal (organ meat), known as xiàshui (下水).

 Alcohol and other drugs are also avoided by many Buddhists because of their effects on the mind and "mindfulness".
 It is part of the Five Precepts which dictate that one is "not to take any substance that will cloud the mind."
 Caffeinated drinks may sometimes be included under this restriction.